 Lactose intolerance is completely different from a cow’s milk allergy, which occurs when your immune system mistakenly identifies a protein in milk as dangerous and mounts an attack, releasing chemicals that cause a reaction.

-Are milk alternatives actually unhealthy for kids?“Parents often get confused or think lactose intolerance and cow’s milk allergies are the same thing,” says Kevan Jacobson, head of gastroenterology at BC Children’s Hospital in Vancouver.
+“Parents often get confused or think lactose intolerance and cow’s milk allergies are the same thing,” says Kevan Jacobson, head of gastroenterology at BC Children’s Hospital in Vancouver.
 “Lactose intolerance is an issue with lactose digestion, whereas a milk allergy is a sensitivity to the protein.”

 If you’re allergic to milk, being exposed to even a small amount can cause a potentially life-threatening reaction that may involve the skin and respiratory, cardiovascular and gastrointestinal systems.
 In contrast, lactose intolerance only affects the gastrointestinal system, and many people can still tolerate small amounts of lactose.